UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/encoding-decoding.md

 [ADD CITATIONS]

 ## Encoding:
-- requires generating primers based on block based semantics, using open source tools to double check constraints and add on our own constraints (references)
+- consists of segmenting information into blocks, generating primers, mapping primers back to address space and generating all the sequences to be encoded in wet lab.

 ### Algorithm design for primers:
 1. Distance constraints
    - Run edit distance and Levenshtein distance constraints on all primers once in a while